jplemoussu/smallbizhack-sydney/README.md

 # SmallBizHack Sydney
 Welcome to SmallBizHack Sydney 2018!
-Below you will find useful information and sample code to complete your app.
+Here you will find useful information and sample code to complete your app.

 * [The challenge](#the-challenge)
 * [MUST DO STEPS during the hack](#must-do-steps-during-the-hack)